-The castle, originally built by the Górka family in the 14th century, was remodelled extensively by subsequent owners.
-The castle got a Renaissance makeover during the 16th century, a French-inspired facelift during the 18th century and English neo-Gothic touches in the 19th century.
+The Kónik Castle, originally built by the Górka family in the 14th century, was remodelled extensively by subsequent owners.
+The castle got a Renaissance makeover during the 16th century.
+Then a French-inspired facelift during the 18th century.
+Additional English neo-Gothic touches were added during the 19th century.

 Unlike many other castles in Poland, Kórnik avoided destruction during the war.
-The castle’s last owner donated Kórnik Castle to the state by the last owner in 1924.
+The castle’s last owner donated Kórnik Castle to the state in 1924.
 During its lifetime, its owners entertained King Henry III of France in 1574 and King Zygmunt III (Sigismund III Vasa) in 1623.

 You can admire the extensive assortment of furniture, paintings, sculptures, and other valuable objects owned by the families that lived here at the castle.
 In addition to personal belongings, there is also an extensive collection of military weaponry.

 The Krzyżtopór Castle is an example of what having deep pockets, wild imagination and bad luck looks like.
 The castle was built by Krzysztof Ossoliński, a Polish nobleman who wanted to impress his contemporaries.
 The construction was done in three phases, between 1619/21 and 1644, and cost 3 million PLZ.